llukowicz8/LambdaAWS/README.md

 zasobów i sama tym procesem zarządza.
 Jedynym zadaniem użytkownika jest więc dostarczenie kodu w jednym ze wspieranych przez AWS Lambda jezyku programowania

-AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
-AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.
-You pay only for the compute time you consume - there is no charge when your code is not running.
-With AWS Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
-AWS Lambda runs your code on a high-availability compute infrastructure and performs all of the administration of the compute resources, including server and operating system maintenance, capacity provisioning and automatic scaling, code monitoring and logging.
-All you need to do is supply your code in one of the languages that AWS Lambda support
 # Architektura

 rysunek  + opis